Facebook Pixel

 City

 Each city has insurance rates that may differ from the state average.
-In Chicago, you can expect to pay a 9% increase upwards of $1,900.
+In Chicago, you can expect to pay a 9% increase, upwards of $1,900.
 In Skokie, the cost is only 1% more, with an average of $1,600.
 If you live in Des Plaines, Evanston, or Oak Lawn, however, you pay around 10% less than the state average, with annual costs between $1,600 and $1,700.

 Age

 Age also determines the cost of insurance.
 Younger drivers typically pay more for their annual insurance coverage than older drivers.
-For instance, motorists between 16 to 18 will pay around $4,000 to $5,500.
+For instance, motorists between 16 and 18 will pay around $4,000 to $5,500.
 Younger and more inexperienced drivers pay more because insurance companies see them as greater driving risks.

 Annual coverage costs drop as you age and gain more driving experience.
 Drivers in their 20s, 30s, and 40s will pay less over time.
 However, if you’re still driving above age 60, you may pay more for annual coverage since insurance companies see you as a greater risk or liability.